nasa-gibs/mrf/doc/MUG.md

 gdal_translate –of MRF –co COMPRESS=DEFLATE input.tif deflate.mrf
 gdal_translate –of MRF –co COMPRESS=NONE -co OPTIONS="DEFLATE:on" input.tif raw_and_deflate.mrf
 ```
-The zlib compression level is calculated from the QUALITY setting as level = floor(Quality/10).
+The DEFLATE compression level is calculated from the QUALITY setting as level = floor(Quality/10).
 The default is 8, which produces very good
 compression albeit slow.
 A quality setting of 60 is recommended as a tradeoff between compression speed and size.
 Quality of zero,
 corresponding to quality values under 10, means no compression.
 The DEFLATE compression can use different tile headers.
 The default should be used in general, since the speed and size difference